 Tullow at a glance

-Today Tullow employs over 1000 people worldwide and is recognised as a leader in the oil and gas industry.
+Tullow's total work force is over 1,700 people worldwide and is recognised as a leader in the oil and gas industry.
 We believe that people should be allowed to play to their strengths, given the freedom to operate and the skills to perform, whilst embracing our entrepreneurial approach.

 We take a long-term view when investing in the countries where we operate and we manage our reputation and our responsibilities accordingly.
 Developing major oil projects in two countries in Africa gives us a significant role as a potential catalyst for new opportunities in support of economic and social development.

-Tullow is quoted on the London and Irish Stock Exchanges and is a constituent of the FTSE 100 whose constituents are the 100 largest UK-listed companies by market capitalisation.
-(Symbol: TLW).
-There were 888,347,315 shares as at 09 March 2011.
+Tullow is quoted on the London, Irish and Ghana Stock Exchanges and is a constituent of the FTSE 100 index whose constituents are the 100 largest UK-listed companies by market capitalisation (Symbol: TLW).
+There were 909,973,957 shares as at 11 February 2014.